MrAle98/ATDCM64a-LPE/README.md

 # ATDCM64a.sys LPE POC

 Exploit for atdcm64a.sys vulnerable driver.
-The vulnerable driver can be downloaded from this link https://drivers.amd.com/drivers/beta/win10-64bit-radeon-software-adrenalin-edition-18.12.1.1-dec5.exe.
+The vulnerable driver can be downloaded from this [link](https://drivers.amd.com/drivers/beta/win10-64bit-radeon-software-adrenalin-edition-18.12.1.1-dec5.exe).
 If not possible follow this procedure:
 1. Navigate to this [link](https://www.amd.com/en/support/downloads/previous-drivers.html/graphics/radeon-600-500-400/radeon-rx-500-series/radeon-rx-580.html)
 2. Expand the “Windows 10 – 64-bit Edition” tab